develffn/FundX-KB/connections/connection-to-binance-futures/README.md

 ![Binance stores referral data in cookies](<../../.gitbook/assets/screenshot\_3 (3).png>)

-When you’ve created a new account with the Binance exchange you may log in using your new credentials via the Quantower terminal and start using all of its premium features for free.
+When you’ve created a new account with the Binance exchange you may log in using your new credentials via the FundX terminal and start using all of its premium features for free.

-### How to check that your account has a Full license in Quantower?
+### How to check that your account has a Full license in FundX?

 Once you created a new account with Binance Spot, Binance Futures, please login to the platform in trading mode with your API Keys.
 After that, open [**Account Info** panel](../../informational-panels/account-info.md) and check that the field **Full license is Enabled**.